Scariodintt Publisharys - our terms and conditions of supply of products

 (b) we have told you about an error in the price or description of the product you have ordered and you do not wish to proceed;

-(d) you have a legal right to end the contract because of something we have done wrong.
+(c) you have a legal right to end the contract because of something we have done wrong.

 8.3 Exercising your right to change your mind (UK Consumer Contracts Regulations 2013).
-For most products bought online, UK consumers only have a legal right to change your mind within 14 days and receive a refund.
+For most products bought online, UK consumers only have a legal right to change their mind within 14 days and receive a refund.
 These rights, under the Consumer Contracts Regulations 2013, are explained in more detail in these terms.

 8.4 When you don't have the right to change your mind.
 You do not have a right to change your mind in respect of: